cchudzicki-ocw-testing/11.255-spring-2021/content/pages/calendar.md

 ## PART VII: CONCLUSION

-### Session 23: Wrap-up Discussion (Incorporating all the ideas and techniques    covered in 11.255 into your personal theory of practice (PTOP))
+### Session 23: Wrap-up Discussion (Incorporating All the Ideas and Techniques Covered in 11.255 into Your Personal Theory of Practice (PTOP))

 ### Session 24: Final Exam